prnessy23/E-commerce-back-end/README.md

 ___
 #### Description
 ____
  A project to allow for the back-end functionality of an e-commerce website.
-The application uses Express.js API's along with Sequelize to interact with a MySQL database
+The application uses Express.js API's along with Sequelize to interact with a MySQL database.
  ____

  #### Table of Contents